netxms/netxms-doc/admin/user-management.rst

    * - View SNMP trap log
      - Allow user to view SNMP trap log.
    * - View syslog
-     - Allow user to syslog.
+     - Allow user to view syslog.

 By granting the :guilabel:`View all alarms` access right, the user (or members of the group) will have access to view all generated alarms.
 Should it be required to configure alarm viewing access